Coastal Resilience Grant Program

 Applicant type: Nonprofit Government Entity

-Location of project: Counties in Massachusetts: Barnstable County, Bristol County, Dukes County, Essex County, Nantucket County, Norfolk County, Plymouth County, Suffolk County Expand all
+Location of project: Counties in Massachusetts: Barnstable County, Bristol County, Dukes County, Essex County, Nantucket County, Norfolk County, Plymouth County, Suffolk County Show all

 Massachusetts coastal communities face significant risks from coastal storms, flooding, erosion, and sea level rise—challenges that are exacerbated by climate change.
-To help address these issues, the Massachusetts Office of Coastal Zone Management (CZM) administers the Coastal Resilience Grant Program to provide financial and technical support for local efforts to increase awareness and understanding of climate impacts, identify and map vulnerabilities, conduct adaptation planning, redesign vulnerable public facilities and infrastructure, and implement non-structural (or green infrastructure) approaches that enhance natural resources and provide storm damage protection.
+To help address these issues, CZM administers the Coastal Resilience Grant Program to provide financial and technical support for local efforts to increase awareness and understanding of climate impacts, identify and map vulnerabilities, conduct adaptation planning, redesign vulnerable public facilities and infrastructure, and implement non-structural (or green infrastructure) approaches that enhance natural resources and provide storm damage protection.
 Managed through CZM’s StormSmart Coasts program, grants are available for a range of coastal resilience approaches—from planning, public outreach, feasibility assessment, and analysis of shoreline vulnerability to design, permitting, construction, and monitoring.

-Coastal green infrastructure projects that evaluate, design, permit, and implement natural or nature-based (hybrid) approaches to restore, enhance, or create natural erosion and flood protection services provided by public beaches, dunes, coastal banks, salt marshes, shellfish, and other habitat types.
-Projects that add sediment to restore beach systems and reduce adverse impacts in areas armored with seawalls and revetments are strongly encouraged.
+- Nature-based Storm-Damage Protection Techniques - Coastal green infrastructure or living shoreline projects that evaluate project suitability, design, permit, construct, and/or monitor non-structural approaches to enhance or create natural erosion and flood protection services provided by public beaches, dunes, coastal banks, salt marshes, shellfish, and other habitat types.
+Projects must specifically address documented erosion and flooding issues that impact community facilities and infrastructure.

 You can learn more about this opportunity by visiting the funder's website.